spatie/laravel-collection-macros/README.md

 This repository contains some useful collection macros.

 This version is targeted at Laravel 5.4.
-Using Laravel 5.2 or 5.3, checkout [the v1 branch](https://github.com/spatie/laravel-collection-macros/tree/v1).
+For Laravel 5.2 or 5.3, take a look at [the v1 branch](https://github.com/spatie/laravel-collection-macros/tree/v1).

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).